Simple Healthy Food Swaps That Support Energy After 60

 Instead of: packaged snacks, frozen meals, boxed foods

-Swap Seed Oils for Traditional Fats
+Swap Refined Vegetable Oils for Minimally Processed Fats

 American Heart Association: Dietary Fats